kyma-project/api-gateway/docs/user/apirule-migration/01-85-apirule-migration-faq.md

 ### When will APIRules `v1beta1` stop being reconciled?

 Release 3.9 disables migration and reconciliation of APIRules `v1beta1`.
-It is scheduled for 19 August 2026 (fast channel) and 2 September 2026 (regular channel).
+For the complete timeline for SAP BTP, Kyma runtime, follow [API Gateway what's new notes](https://help.sap.com/whats-new/cf0cb2cb149647329b5d02aa96303f56?locale=en-US&version=Cloud&q=API+Gateway+module:).

 Once reconciliation is disabled, APIRules `v1beta1` will continue to function as currently configured, but the API Gateway module will no longer own or manage them.
-Changes you make will not be reverted, and unmanaged resources may cause disruptions in workload availability.
+Changes you make will not be reverted, and unmanaged resources may cause disruptions in workload availability and access.

 ### Why can't I create APIRules `v1beta1`?

 As announced in [what's new notes](https://help.sap.com/whats-new/cf0cb2cb149647329b5d02aa96303f56?locale=en-US&version=Cloud&q=API+Gateway+module:+APIRule+v1beta1+deletion), it's no longer possible to create APIRule CRs `v1beta1` in new and existing clusters, modify existing APIRule CRs `v1beta1`, or delete them.
 All APIRule `v1beta1` configurations set up prior to this restriction remain active and continue to function as expected.
-Reconciliation of these resources will be disabled with release 3.9 scheduled for 19 August 2026 (fast channel) and 2 September 2026 (regular channel).
+Reconciliation of these resources will be disabled with release 3.9.
+For the complete timeline for SAP BTP, Kyma runtime, follow [API Gateway what's new notes](https://help.sap.com/whats-new/cf0cb2cb149647329b5d02aa96303f56?locale=en-US&version=Cloud&q=API+Gateway+module:).